Sathvika2311/Quiz-Master/README.md

 # Quiz Master

 **Quiz Master** is an interactive quiz application that allows users to learn, attempt quizzes, and track their performance over time.
-It offers a smooth user experience with login/registration, customizable quiz options, and detailed performance analytics.
+It offers a smooth user experience with login or registration, customizable quiz options, and detailed performance analytics.

 ## 🚀 Live Demo
 [Visit Quiz Master](https://quiz-master-eosin.vercel.app)